 Our goal is to create a family-friendly community-oriented beach retreat.
 We believe that nature is the best place to escape, and friendships deepen over marshmallows and sunsets.
 We want to create a place where memories become traditions.
 As premiere Lincoln city beach house rentals, we truly hope you’ll come to feel like the Camp Cabins are your own special place.

-Darcy, Kieran, Makenna, & Teagan
+Ravi, Kieran, Makenna, & Teagan

 Miel, Adam, Clark & Ellis

 Miel lives at Olivia Beach with her husband, Adam, and sons Clark, 7, and Ellis, nearly 3, and their new puppy, Oliver.